RayVector/EntitiesJS/README.md

 - DONE: refactor: entity options provide on module connection (Entity.apiSchema = ...)
 - DONE: feature: entityState - new method - create entity copy for form
 - DONE: feature: API interceptors and rejecting
-- DONE: each state (loading etc) for each field?
+- DONE: each state (loading etc.) for each field?
 - DONE: feature: forms populating and editing
 - DONE: feature: entity mock as module with hooks to simulate requests
 - DONE: refactor: all service entity $fields to starts with $